aurae-runtime/ae/README.md

 ### Linting

-We are using the (golangci-lint)[https://golangci-lint.run/] tool to lint the code.
-You will need to install it for your system, and can find instructions at (this link)[https://golangci-lint.run/usage/install/].
+We are using the [golangci-lint](https://golangci-lint.run/) tool to lint the code.
+You will need to install it for your system, and can find instructions at [this link](https://golangci-lint.run/usage/install/).
 This tool runs on every pull request, and it must pass before merging is allowed.
 You can run it locally with `make lint`

 ### Formatting

-We are using the (gofmt)[https://pkg.go.dev/cmd/gofmt] tool to lint the code.
+We are using the [gofmt](https://pkg.go.dev/cmd/gofmt) tool to lint the code.
 This tool runs on every pull request, and it must pass before merging is allowed.
 You can run it locally with `make format`